Exercise Rehabilitation for Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.

-Is exercise rehabilitation safe for cancer patients?
+What prior data suggests that this exercise rehabilitation is safe for cancer survivors?

 AS